habi/EAWAG-manuscript/manuscript.md

     · ![GitHub icon](images/github.svg){.inline_icon width=16 height=16}
     [RuslanHlushchuk](https://github.com/RuslanHlushchuk)<br>
   <small>
-     Institute of Anatomy, Unversity of Bern, Switzerland
+     Institute of Anatomy, University of Bern, Baltzerstrasse 2, CH-3012 Bern, Switzerland
   </small>

 ## Abstract {.page_break_before}

-A large corpus of Cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
+A large collection of Cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
 We describe our method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes for accurately describing their morphology.
-The tomographic data we acquired (8.8 TB projection images) was reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
+The tomographic data we acquired (9.5 TB projection images) was reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
 Herein we present our method and an outlook on two projects analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes as well as a principal component analysis of landmark features on the fish skulls.

 ## Introduction {.page_break_before}